wipu/iwant-demo/README.md

 ## More?

-There is a lot more you can do with iwant.
+There is a lot more you can do with [`iwant`](http://iwant.sourceforge.net).
 Why don't you tell me what you want demonstrated next?
-Maybe challenge iwant with something that is especially difficult for other build systems.
+Maybe challenge [`iwant`](http://iwant.sourceforge.net) with something that is especially difficult for other build systems.
 Or especially easy for them, for comparison.
 Or fork this project and do it yourself!
 Don't hesitate to ask for help.

-- Ville Oikarinen (author of iwant)
+_- Ville Oikarinen (author of [`iwant`](http://iwant.sourceforge.net))_